- Member Since: February 11, 2022

 Role of Two-Way Radios

 What happens if the Internet, cell phones, and the electrical power grid become unreliable?
-How will you communicate with your family, friends, and even neighbors?
+How will you communicate with your family, friends, and neighbors?

 Unlicensed Options